DishaJillella/Django-polls/README.md

 This is a basic tutorial to improve my understanding on django

 To run this project:

-python -m venv venv
+1.python -m venv venv

-venv\Scripts\activate  # On Windows
+2.venv\Scripts\activate  # On Windows

-pip install django
+3.pip install django

-python manage.py runserver
+4.python manage.py runserver